Rasheda Begum Hira

-Rasheda Begum Hira (born 29 August 1957) is a Bangladesh Nationalist Party politician and a former member of the Bangladesh Parliament from a reserved seat.
+Rasheda Begum Hira (born 29 August 1957) is a Bangladesh Nationalist Party politician and the incumbent Jatiya Sangsad member from the women's reserved seat–3 since May 2026.

-Biography

 Education

-She obtained an MA degree from the University of Chittagong in 1981 and an MPhil degree from the University of Rajshahi in 1990.
+Hira obtained her master's degree from the University of Chittagong in 1981 and Mphil degree from the University of Rajshahi in 1990.
 During her student years at the university, she was involved in politics with the Bangladesh Nationalist Student Organization since 1979.

 Career

-Hira was elected to parliament from a reserved seat as a Bangladesh Nationalist Party candidate in 2009.
+Hira was first elected to parliament from a reserved seat as a Bangladesh Nationalist Party candidate in 2009.